Discover the Magic of Paia and Haiku: 18 Must-Do Activities and Experiences (updated 2023)

 Paia translated means”Noisy” and it still is a noisy town today as a gateway to central Maui and the Hana Highway to Hana town.
 Noisy actually referred to the loud waves that are often prevalent at all the north shore beaches of Maui which always has windy conditions but event more so in the winter months where swells bring up the big waves to the north shore beaches.

-Here’s what to do and see around Paia and Haiku now
+Top 18 things to do around Paia and Haiku town now

 There are a few farmers markets located close to Paia and a farm stand located in the area.
 Also in the works is a new farmers market that is opening soon in town.